Aleks-Trifunovic/security-onion-network-monitoring-lab/summary/learnings.md

 <img width="1337" height="424" alt="so-alert-guided-5" src="https://github.com/user-attachments/assets/4ebec831-8eef-495d-918d-af241beb2119" />

 Overall, the alerts dashboard and the guided analysis feature complement each other well, making it easier to quickly understand what’s happening on the network and decide how to move forward.

 ---

-## What Worked Well

-Once everything was wired correctly, the alerts came in exactly as expected.
-A simple Nmap scan from Kali triggered multiple Suricata signatures.
-Seeing the alerts show up in the Security Onion dashboards helped me understand the whole detection pipeline much better.

-The lab stayed stable, and the isolation from the rest of my network made me comfortable, it was smooth sailing from there on.

----

-## Challenges I Ran Into

-At first I couldn’t get any alerts at all, which was frustrating.
-The main issue turned out to be how the NICs were configured.
-I had to rethink which adapter should be sniffing the traffic and make sure promiscuous mode was set up the right way.
-I also realized that NAT traffic will never be monitored, so everything needed to stay on the host-only network if I wanted Security Onion to see it.

-Enabling the ET Open ruleset also helped seeing the alerts consistently.
-Once the rules were active, though, things started behaving the way they were supposed to.

----